ayellowraven/projectplaten/README.markdown

 ### Building the API

-Most of the API is ready for your content.
+Most of the API is ready for your content, you only need to add some text in the files that start with `api` in `workspace/pages`.

 ### File permissions